-SpareBank 1 Østlandet follows the Norwegian Code of Practice for Corporate Goverance of 14 October 2021.
-See the Bank's website, sparebank1. no/en/ostlandet/about-us/investor/corporategovernance/Corporate-governance-report.html for a description of how the 15 topics in the Norwegian Code of Practice for Corporate Governance have been followed up.
-The description on the right describes where SpareBank 1 Østlandet deviates from recommendation.
-There are no changes in reporting from previous year.
+Pract 6 October 2021.
+See the Bank's website, sparebank1. no/en/ostlandet/about-us/investor/corporategovernance/Corporate-governance-report.html for a description of how the 15 topics in the Norwegian 7 Code of Practice for Corporate Governance have describes where SpareBank 1 Østlandet deviates from recommendation.
+There are no changes in reporting 14 accordance with section 3-3b of the Accounting Act and the Norwegian Code of Practice for Corporate Governance.